-- Be simple, concise, and up to date - Clearly explain the interface being documented and its geograph v/lunation - Align and document the alignment of designs on each side of the domarcation. - Refer to the design produced by the Contractors/FDCs (endrowings, specifications, etc).
-References must be precise, ie document, ref number, mission, and if a large document, the relevant section. - Include details of CAD models exchanged as appropria e - Stipulate the interface design responsibilities and Cemarcation for both parties - Focused on a manageable portion of an intenace - Be a collaborative effort authored by the leading interface party and with the interfacing party contributing supporting material. - Not include eMails or Minutes of Meetings; any key information should be in the body of the ICD.
+- Be simple, concise, and up to date - Clearly explain the interface being documented and its geography/location - Align and document the alignment of designs on each side of the demarcation. - Refer to the design produced by the Contractors/FDCs (eg drawings, specifications, etc).
+References must be precise, ie document, ref number, revision, and if a large document, the relevant section. - Include details of CAD models exchanged as appropriate - Stipulate the interface design responsibilities and demarcation for both parties - Focused on a manageable portion of an interface - Be a collaborative effort authored by the leading interface party and with the interfacing party contributing supporting material. - Not include eMails or Minutes of Meetings; any key information should be in the body of the ICD.

 Once agreed, any required changes to the design or reference documents which could impact the specification of the interface (e.g. from a changed requirement or new revision of a standard) shall be brought to the attention of the interfacing party, agreed, and the ICD updated to reflect the change.
-The revised 'CD shall be signed off by both parties, and the CRL interface database updated.
-Any issues that the Contractors/FDCs fail to resolve and is beyond their power must be brought in the attention of the CRL Engineering Managers for escalation.
+The revised ICD shall be signed off by both parties, and the CRL interface database updated.
+Any issues that the Contractors/FDCs fail to resolve and is beyond their power must be brought to the attention of the CRL Engineering Managers for escalation.

-As FDCs demobilise, there is a need for interim interface management responsibilities until the follow-on design/build non-actors are mobilised.
+As FDCs demobilise, there is a need for interim interface management responsibilities until the follow-on design/build contractors are mobilised.
 Where this occurs, the CRL Engineering Managers shall;

-- Respond to queries from interfacing FDCs. - In the ment document updates relating to interfaces and any impacted design items. - A'le Id Inter Design-consultant Reviews. - Conduct, or procure impact analysis (design and specialisms) on significant interface changes. - Report on status of issues and ICD sign-off. - Request and obtain specialist assistance when required to support tasks above.
+- Respond to gueries from interfacing FDCs. - Implement document updates relating to interfaces and any impacted design items. - Attend Inter Design-consultant Reviews. - Conduct, or procure impact analysis (design and specialisms) on significant interface changes. - Report on status of issues and ICD sign-off. - Request and obtain specialist assistance when required to support tasks above.